mfma/spring-cloud-learning/README.md

 # spring-cloud-learning
-Build a basic SpringCloud project framework
+Build a basic Spring Cloud framework, suitable for all kinds of distributed projects